-or standard practices.
-If applicable identity the code and date or adoption.
 This report includes the following Appendices in an attached document.

-APPENDIX II. - Clarification notes.
+APPENDIX I. - Explanatory notes.

-APPENDIX II.- Report on the Activities of the Audit and Compliance Committee, 2017.
+APPENDIX II.- Report on the Activities of the Audit and Compliance Committee, 2018.

-APPENDIX III.- Audit opinion on Internal Control over Financial Reporting ("ICFR"), 2017.

-APPENDIX IV.- Audit opinion on the Annual Corporate Governance Report, 2017.
+APPENDIX III.- Audit opinion on Internal Control over Financial Reporting ("ICFR"), 2018.
+APPENDIX IV.- Audit opinion on the Annual Corporate Governance Report, 2018.
+APPENDIX IV.- Audit opinion on the Annual Corporate Governance Report, 2018.

-This annual corporate governance report was adopted by the company's Board of Directors at its meeting held on
+This annual corporate governance report was adopted by the company's Board of Directors at its meeting held on: